Marcepann/Project-BT4BR/README.md

 ))
 ```

-Have fun exploiting the data!
+Have fun exploring the data!